Sexual Misconduct / Title IX

 Reporting

-• The individual needs to let student/staff know prior to disclosure that information needs to be reported.
+- Faculty and staff need to let the student/employee know prior to disclosure that information may need to be reported.

 Report to the Title IX Coordinator: